xDomeh/derosa.github.io/README.md

 <h1>WebSite for Gabriele De Rosa</h1>
-<p>This is WebSite is a SoundBoard which reproduces some voice of Gabriele De Rosa</p>
+<p>This WebSite is a SoundBoard which reproduces some voice of Gabriele De Rosa</p>